 Important: The Project Owner is required to complete the following steps:

 - Step 2: Add admin variables

 - Step 4: Add a Technical Admin account

 After you have completed those tasks, the Technical Admin can manage development and deployments for you.

-If you joined us with a 30 day free trial Magento Commerce (Cloud) account, we took care of the following first steps.
-See Onboarding Portal management for further information and steps.
+If you joined us with a 30-day free trial Magento Commerce (Cloud) account, we completed the following first steps for you: